svenmalvik/blog/jetty-resteasy-combo.md

-# Embedding Jetty with RESTEasy- Java
+# Embedding Jetty with RESTEasy

 In this blog post I will explain how you would embed the Jetty server together with RESTEasy in a single standalone Java application.